A little kindness

 Um, weird.

 A woman pulled her cart behind me.
 She watched the scene and said goodbye to her friend on her cell phone.
-When I turned back to Aidan, she had her hands out to catch him as he stood.
+When I turned back to Tornado A, she had her hands out to catch him as he stood.

 A Woman: No, no, little guy.
 Careful.